 The market for these services is large and dynamic.
 We project this market, which is a subset of the total IT services market, to represent a \$415 billion opportunity in 2021, growing 7% annually to \$510 billion in 2024.
 Growth in this market is driven by services that are aligned to customers' transformations, and represent an incremental \$75 billion.
-These transformation services include several high-growth portions of the market that each exceed approximately \$10 billion in opportunity, including public cloud managed services (compounded annual growth of 11% from 2021 to 2024), data services (compounded annual growth of 18% from 2021 to 2024), security services (compounded annual growth of 12% from 2021 to 2024), and intelligent automation services (compounded annual growth of 27% from 2021 to 2024).
-Managed services for edge environments represents a smaller portion connected to many other opportunities, and itself is expected to experience compounded annual growth above 100% from 2021 to 2024
+These transformation services include several high-growth portions of the market that each exceed approximately \$10 billion in opportunity, including public cloud managed services (compounded annual growth of 11% from 2021 to 2024), data services (compounded annual growth of 11% from 2021 to 2024), data services (compounded annual growth of 18% from 2021 to 2024), security services (compounded annual growth of 12% from 2021 to 2024), and intelligent automation services (compounded annual growth of 27% from 2021 to 2024).
+Managed services for edge environments represents a smaller portion connected to many other opportunities, and itself is expected to experience compounded annual growth above 100% from 2021 to 2024.